David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Corruption, harassment, and insubordination are acts of individual degradation driven by greed, not the nature of the regime.
 The State resolutely handles these violations.
 * Citizen Recourse: Citizens have the right to reflect, complain, and denounce violations through direct meetings, hotlines, digital public service portals, or Inspectorates and the Procuracy.
 * Strict Sanctions: Depending on the specific role and severity of the violation, officials will face different strict sanctions ranging from administrative discipline to criminal prosecution in accordance with the law.

+**52. On Public Service Responsibility and the Life of Officials:**

+**Allegation:** Claims that "people suffer but officials only sit in air conditioning collecting taxes and fines," labeling state officials as insensitive exploiters.
+* Taxes and fines are state management tools, not acts of exploitation.
+Taxes are essential revenue to pay for public services (healthcare, education, infrastructure, security); fines are to maintain social order and discipline.
+* The reality of officials' work is diverse and arduous, not everyone "sits in an air-conditioned room."
+Many forces (police, military, healthcare, grassroots officials) work in the field, remote areas, facing natural disasters and dangers.
+* Officials face high work pressure, participating directly in social welfare, poverty reduction, and handling administrative procedures to serve the people.
+* The State always has policies to support and exempt/reduce taxes for people facing difficulties, natural disasters, or epidemics; it does not "bleed dry" or abandon the vulnerable.
+* Cases of harassment by officials are isolated and are being strictly handled; the dedication and efforts of the vast majority of cadres and civil servants cannot be denied.